 I didn’t mention anything about my background or this blog.
 I just tried to be as gracious as I possibly could.
 Here is what I got out of the session that I didn’t know about, and some would consider me relatively knowledgeable in this area.

 The agency is helpful

-The lady behind the desk volunteered to give me a one on one tutorial on the Washington Unemployment web site and introduced to a number of resources designed to help job hunters and were new sites to me.
+The lady behind the desk volunteered to give me a one on one tutorial on the Washington Unemployment web site and introduced to a number of resources designed to help job hunters and these were new sites to me.
 (I knowwww!
 Can you believe it?)
 There is a link on the Washington Unemployment site that tells you if the position in your industry is growing, shrinking or staying level as it relates to demand for that skill set.
 That hyperlink is here and I think it is a bit of a gem.
 It says that the skill set for Human Resource Managers is in demand and then goes on to provide salary information, growth long-term and short-term, and other useful tidbits.
 The info may be a bit dated, but it is a great start for those that are not familiar with the specifications of their skill set.

 Yes, the video I watched was a bit dated.
 It was recommended that I look at the newspapers classified ads for job postings and showed an actor with an actual newspaper and yellow marker.
 But there is a wealth of other information available from resume writing to career building resources.
 And of course, there is the resource you are currently reading.